delineateio/box/readme.md

 The purpose of this proxy is to provide single access point to services hosted in the VM.

 If the configuration is required to be updated then the file at `/etc/nginx/sites-enabled/nginx.conf` can be replaced and the service restarted `sudo systemctl restart nginx.service`.

+## Packaging

+To package the `box` for release on [Vagrant Cloud](https://app.vagrantup.com/) a scripts has been provided.
+This script can be found `./package/run.sh`, this script does a couple of things:

+1. Builds the box from scratch to ensure it's boxfesh
+2. Additional scripts are run as part of `vagrant up` to clean and minimise the box
+3. An `md5` checksum is generated so that this can be published with the box

+> The scripts are called from within the `vagrantfile` - these scripts have been copied and modified from the [Chef Bento Project](https://github.com/chef/bento).
+These scripts make a major difference to the file size reducing the unmodified box by two thirds.

 ## Contributing